GoshaGitHub/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - Maximum range is achieved at $\theta = 45^\circ$, since $\sin(2\theta) = 1$.
 - If the angle is too small ($\theta \approx 0^\circ$), the projectile moves almost straight and falls nearby.
 - If the angle is too large ($\theta \approx 90^\circ$), the projectile moves mostly upward and lands almost at the launch point.
+---
+## 4. Range Analysis Based on Angle